Skip to main content

 “We are here today because we have enemies amongst us, enemies who are so cunning and shameless that they joined hands with perhaps greater forces and tried to harm the innocent life of an unborn child.”
 Gasps went across the audience.
 Neelambargarh was always proud of its high morals, and among its highest orders of sin were infanticide and the killing of disabled people.
 They believed whoever committed such sins would face the wrath of God.

 “Bring the soldier.”
 Ishaan Dev roared, making her stop as a shiver ran down her spine.
-She expected the people of Neelambargarh by her side and Priyam Dev.
+She expected the people of Neelambargarh to be by her side, and Priyam Dev.
 What was happening?
 Why was the crowd standing mute as spectators?

 Rani Surachana looked up in disbelief at her son.
 She recognised the coins well.
-It was one of the few things she had brought with her as her late husband’s memory.
+It was one of the few things she had brought with her from her late husband.
 The coins were minted on their wedding day and gifted to her as per Neelambargarhi traditions.
 They were no ordinary coins that could fall into the hands of ordinary people.

 “Fool.”
 She said under her breath as Priyam Dev looked away.
 “I was helping your cause.
 You ruined everything!”

-“I had given my words to the Rani not to harm Priyam Dev and I stood by my vows but time and again they failed to stand by their words.”
+“I had given my word to the Rani not to harm Priyam Dev, and I stood by my vows, but time and again they failed to stand by their words.”
 Ishaan Dev spoke.
-“But my father says the sign of a good king is one who even keeps their promises even to traitors and pays their debts even to thieves.
+“But my father says the sign of a good king keep their promises even to traitors and pay their debts even to thieves.
 So, I spare him his life and hereby sentence Priyam Dev to life imprisonment.
 He will never see the light of day again.”

 “Your Highness, please.
 I told the Maharani everything she asked of me.
 I will tell you more if you spare me my life.”
 He stopped as Ishaan Dev suddenly looked amused.